Reiu-arch/MidtermProject/README.md

 **Key Features:**

 - **View all recipes** All users can view and search all recipes within the database.
-	-Users can earch by recipe name, description and ingredients.
+	-Users can search by recipe name, description and ingredients.

 - **Create an account** Enables full access to the website.
 	- Add/Edit/Delete Logged in User's recipe's.